-Families can talk about why it's important to learn about a broad range of subjects, even in the earliest grades.
+Families can talk about BrainPOP Jr.'s wide variety of subjects.
+Why is it important to learn about a broad range of topics -- even in the earliest grades?
 Discuss why it's good to know about other cultures and faraway ecosystems.

 Talk about the different ways of learning.
 Do you remember more when you have an activity to do after watching a related video?